Jason Isaacs

 Jason Isaacs Now

-Furthermore, during the global coronavirus pandemic, like many of his colleagues, Jason Isaacs became an active user of social media, often appearing in live broadcasts and even participating in challenges on TikTok.
+During the global coronavirus pandemic, like many of his colleagues, Jason Isaacs became an active social media user, often appearing in live broadcasts and even participating in TikTok challenges.

 Jason Isaacs appeared in the TV series "The Great" - a comedy about how young Empress Catherine II (Elle Fanning) tries to transform Russia.
 The actor was cast as Emperor Peter The Great.
 He also starred in the biographical film "Creation Stories" (2020) with Ewen Bremner.
 And of course, there could be no special episode "Return to Hogwarts" without Lucius Malfoy, made in collaboration with HBO for the 20th anniversary of the first Harry Potter film.
 This is a documentary project, for which the main actors of the saga gave interviews with previously unpublished details about the filming.